javocsoft/javocsoft-toolbox/README.md

 ##Project Integration##

 This is an Eclipse Android Library project.
-To integrate in your project do the following:
+To integrate in your project avoiding any issues with support libraries, follow these steps:

+1. Remove, if there is one, the project "appcompat7" that Eclipse creates by default in your workspace.
+2. Open Eclipse and import these projects into your workspace:
+	1. Android v7 support library project (located in "<android_sdk>\extras\android\support\v7".
+You can install through the Android SDK Manager).
+	2. Android Google Play Services library project (located in "<android_sdk>\extras\google\google_play_services\libproject\google-play-services_lib".
+You can install through the Android SDK Manager)
+	3. Facebook SDK library project:
+		1. Download it from <a href="https://developers.facebook.com/docs/android/downloads/">Facebook SDK</a>
+		2. Import the library project located in "<fb_sdk_folder>\facebook".
-1. Clone this project and import into your Eclipse workspace.
+3. Clone from GitHub "javocsoft_toolbox" library and import into your workspace.
+4. Copy from the Android v7 Android Support library the file "android-support-v4.jar" in the "libs" folder to the lib folder of:
+	1. javocsoft_toolbox library project
-2. Android-Toolbox requires some external libraries to work, import them as a library in the project.
+	2. FacebookSDK library project.
-  1. <u>Gogle Play Services</u>.
-Located in the Android SDK under the path  "extras/google/google_play_services/libproject/google-play-services_lib".
-Use the Android SDK Manager to install it.
-  2. <u>Facebook SDK</u>.
-Download it and add the facebook project folder name "facebook".
-Available at  <https://developers.facebook.com/docs/android/>
-  3. <u>Support Library v7</u> project.
-Located in the Android SDK under the path "extras/android/support/v7/appcompat".
-Use the Android SDK Manager to install it.
+	3. Your project.

-Internally it also uses some other libraries like GSON, json_simple, commons-codec and android-support-v4 (available through  Android SDK Manager).
+Internally it also uses some other libraries like GSON, json_simple and commons-codec.
 These are included in the libs folder.

 ##LICENSE##